duyanhnn/Git-Training/README.md

 git branch -vv -a
 git remote show origin
 ```
+**Remember!
+Big capital letter (in command's flag) means with FORCE!
+Use with caution!**

-For renaming a branch:
+For renaming a branch (-M flag is for force rename):
 ```$xslt
 git branch -m <old> <new>
 git branch -M <old> <new>
 ```
-For renaming current branch:
+For renaming current branch (-M flag is for force rename):
 ```$xslt
 git branch -m <new>
 git branch -M <new>